Elie-A-98/yeager-dapp/README.md

 # Live Application

-**Please note that I will secure the website with an SSL certificate, but to save time I submitted it working on hhtp for now.
+**Please note that I will secure the website with an SSL certificate, but to save time I submitted it working on http for now.
 I will use certbot and integrate it with my already configured nginx server**

 When you mint a token, the contract owner is doing it for you (explained later in the DApp overview section, but for short it's to avoid adding complexity to the token creation).